CDL Requirements 2023 Explained

 CDL Written Knowledge Tests

 These tests consist of a number of multiple-choice questions that are meant to ensure that you are prepared and understand everything correctly.
-We have a number of free practice exams on our website, in addition to more robust prep courses.
+If you want help preparing, we have a number of free CDL practice tests on our website, in addition to more robust prep courses.